GCSE Physics Magnetism Revision Notes

 4 marksView mark scheme hint▾

-What is meant by magnetic materials?
+What is meant by a magnetic field?
 [2 marks]

 2 marksView mark scheme hint▾